flow-state-15/mod-5-extra-resources/project-week/css-grading-specs.md

 ### TO DO CHECKLIST

-**Important Note**: You must finish the basic functionality of your feature before styling it.
+**Important Note**: After finishing the basic functionality of your feature it's a good time to add limited styling so your workload is not as heavy later in the week.

 - ✅ All links, buttons, input fields, and text features on the site are functioning properly and belong to the features that were worked on